-- (70) a.
-In Hans' Familie ist es nicht der Fall, daβ Kinder ihre Eltern respektieren.'In John's family, it is not the case that children respect their parents.' - b. ???
-In Hans' Familie ist es nicht wahr, daβ Kinder ihre Eltern respektieren.'In John's family, it is not true that children respect their parents.'
+(70) a.
+In Hans' Familie ist es nicht der Fall, daβ Kinder ihre Eltern respektieren.

+'In John's family, it is not the case that children respect their parents.'

+b. ???
+In Hans' Familie ist es nicht wahr, daβ Kinder ihre Eltern respektieren.

+'In John's family, it is not true that children respect their parents.'

-Whereas (69a) and (70a) are perfectly natural as statements of facts, (69b) and (70b) are hardly acceptable or at least convey a particular metasemantic notion of location-relative truth.
+Whereas (69a) and (70a) are perfectly natural as statements of facts, (69b) and (70b) are hardly acceptable or at least convey a particular metasemantic notion of location-relative between being true and being the case, presumably there is also no distinction between 'It is not the case that p' and 'It is not true that p' (Stoljar, online).